jan-cieslik/cancer_informatics/docs/learning_R/functions_libraries.md

 As we define a new function, R sets up a fresh temporary environment for it.
 Imagine setting up a new room within our global R environment.
-The new room contains all of the objects we have created, modified, and used within the function.
+The new room contains all the objects we have created, modified, and used within the function.
 But, as soon as the function is finished performing, the room disappears.

 :::note example
-The next example will show you that the variable `txt` does not exist outside of the function, only inside it.
+The next example will show you that the variable `txt` does not exist outside the function, only inside it.

 ```r
 # Create a function with a local variable
 R <- function() {